mariekyle/liminal-ebook-manager/ROADMAP.md

 ## Vision Statement

 Liminal is a personal reading companion that eliminates the friction of managing an ebook library across multiple systems.
-It provides a single, mobile-friendly home for browsing, tracking, discovering, and reflecting on books - both aquired and wished for - so that the reader can spend less time managing and more time in the liminal space of reading.
+It provides a single, mobile-friendly home for browsing, tracking, discovering, and reflecting on books - both owned and wished for - so that the reader can spend less time managing and more time in the liminal space of reading.

 ---

 ## Current State (v0.1)

 **What Liminal can do today:**
-- Scan books from NAS storage
+- Scan books from NAS storage (single folder structure)
 - Display library with gradient covers
 - Search and filter by category
 - Sort by title
-- Scroll through full library (1694+ books)
+- Scroll through full library (1688+ books)
 - View book detail page with metadata (title, author, series, year, word count, summary, tags)
 - Add free-form notes to books
 - Mobile-responsive design
 - Text shadows on covers for readability
+- Match existing books by title+author when folder paths change (preserves categories during migrations)

 ---